KaushikDuddala/MindWell/README.md

 ## 📝 Contributing

-We welcome contributions to MentalHub.
+We welcome contributions to Voices4Minds.
 To contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)